notofonts/noto-docs/src/miniarticles/NotoSansLimbu.md

 # Noto Sans Limbu

-Noto Sans Limbu is a sanserif design intended for general use for the Limbu script.
+Noto Sans Limbu is a sanserif design for texts in the Limbu script.

-It contains 79 glyphs and 3 OpenType features, and supports 77 characters from the Unicode blocks: Limbu.
+Noto Sans Limbu contains 79 glyphs, 3 OpenType features, and supports 77 characters: Limbu.

 ## Supported writing systems